rifandani/catching-up-to-llm-slide/slides.md

 # MCP is Not Secure by Default

-If you’ve plugged your agents into arbitrary MCP servers without reading the code — congrats, you may have just opened a free access into your shell, secrets, or infrastructure.
+If you've plugged your agents into arbitrary MCP servers without reading the code — congrats, you may have just opened a free access into your shell, secrets, or infrastructure.
 There are some actual security risks currently lurking across MCP implementations.

 1. Command Injection Vulnerabilities

-> “We’re seeing Remote Code Execution (RCE) emerge again — in 2025 — through command injection in modern AI tooling.”
+> “We're seeing Remote Code Execution (RCE) emerge again — in 2025 — through command injection in modern AI tooling.”
 > — Equixly security research

 Over 43% of MCP server implementations tested by [Equixly](https://equixly.com/) had unsafe shell calls.